Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Methods

 \subsection{Stochastic precision}

-There is still a problem in the proposed two-stage optimization and the progressive precision schemes, which gradually quantizes the network to low-precision in multi-round training stages.
-However, the efficiency of training is sacrificed due to the sequentially re-initialization and fine-tuning.
-To solve this problem, we further propose to improve the progressive quantization strategy into a single stage.
-Inspired by the recent studies that incrementally or stochastically quantize a certain part of the network, we propose to incorporate the stochasticity into the progressive training by employing a stochastic precision (SP) strategy.
+In the proposed progressive quantization method, we need to gradually quantize the network to low-precision in multi-round training stages.
+However, the multiple re-initialization and fine-tuning steps may introduce additional computation overhead.
+To solve this problem, this section develops a single-stage stochastic precision (SP) strategy to improve the training efficiency while enjoying the advantage of the multi-stage progressive quantization.
+Inspired by the studies that incrementally or stochastically train a certain part of the network \cite{zhou2017incremental, yu2019slimmable}, we propose to incorporate the stochasticity into the progressive training.

-The term ``stochastic structure'' means that we randomly choose a network structural component, namely, layers, blocks, activations or weights to quantize and keep the rest to be full precision.
+The term ``stochastic structure'' means that we randomly choose a network structural component, namely, layers, blocks, activations or weights to quantize and keep the rest to be full-precision.
 The specific scheme is elaborated as follows.